Ver en Español

 • O- blood is the preferred blood type for people with underdeveloped immune systems, including premature babies and cancer patients.

 The preferred donation methods for O- donors are Double Red Blood Cell and Whole Blood.
-These two donation types allow O- donors to maximize their donation and make the largest impact for patients in need.
+These two donation types allow O- donors to maximize their donations and make the largest impact for patients in need.

 While O- is the universal blood type for whole blood and red blood cell transfusions, it is not the rarest blood type nor is it the universal blood type for platelet or plasma transfusions.